 Hagerty vs. Bradshaw in race to succeed US Sen. Alexander

 NASHVILLE, Tenn.
-(AP) — The race to succeed retiring U.S. Sen. Lamar Alexander in November will feature a matchup between a Republican candidate endorsed by President Donald Trump and a Democratic single mother and Black activist who pulled off an astonishing upset victory over an opponent favored by the party establishment — with a campaign war chest of less than $10,000.
+(AP) — The race to succeed retiring U.S. Sen. Lamar Alexander in November will feature a matchup between a Republican candidate endorsed by President Donald Trump and a Black activist who pulled off an astonishing upset victory over the Democratic establishment’s choice — with a campaign war chest of less than $10,000.

-Former U.S. Ambassador to Japan Bill Hagerty fended off a challenge from Nashville trauma surgeon Manny Sethi in the Republican primary for the seat.
-Meanwhile, Marquita Bradshaw handily defeated Army helicopter pilot James Mackler, who raised more than $2.1 million and drew endorsements from the likes of the Democratic Senatorial Campaign Committee.
+Former U.S. Ambassador to Japan Bill Hagerty fended off a challenge from Nashville trauma surgeon Manny Sethi in Thursday’s Republican primary, while Marquita Bradshaw handily defeated Army helicopter pilot James Mackler, who raised more than $2.1 million and drew endorsements from the Democratic Senatorial Campaign Committee.

 “I have a very special person to thank.
 I just got off the phone with him backstage.
 That’s President Donald Trump,” Hagerty said during a victory party Thursday, accompanied by Sens.
 Marsha Blackburn of Tennessee and Tom Cotton of Arkansas.
 “You know, President Trump has had my back since before the beginning of all this.”